Lorlothy/formValidation/README.md

 # formValidation
-this is a simple form with validations in JS
+This is a simple form with validations in JS